ravorrr/gtaFilesMover/README.md

 # gtaFilesMover
-## Licencja
+## License
-Ten projekt jest udostępniony na warunkach [Apache License 2.0](LICENSE).
-Proszę o zachowanie informacji o autorze w zmodyfikowanych wersjach tego kodu.
+This project is licensed under the terms of the [Apache License 2.0](LICENSE).
+Please retain the author's information in any modified versions of this code.